Creating a Safe Recovery Environment

-Family Based Treatment/Maudsley puts parents in charge of what, when, and how much food the patient requires, until the patient is able to reliably take this responsibility back in an age-appropriate manner.
-For example, young children will continue to need guidence and have parents make food decisions through early adolescence.
-Some families call this the "Magic Plate" approach.
+Family-Based Treatment/Maudsley puts parents in charge of what, when, and how much food the patient requires until the patient is able to reliably take this responsibility back in an age-appropriate manner.
+For example, young children will continue to need guidance and have parents make food decisions through early adolescence.
+Some families call this the “Magic Plate” approach.
 For older teens and young adults, it is to be expected that they will be able to take over food choices and even food preparation as they move through the recovery process.

 For patients living at home, having regular family meals in which all members eat the same menu is often advised.
 For patients requiring inpatient stabilization and residential care, parents can learn skills and techniques for continuing the recovery process after release by attending family therapy, training sessions, and family week activities.
 Nutritionists and dieticians can be an excellent resource for parents in learning about dietary goals, the dynamics of the recovery process, and transitioning to normal eating.

 One thing parents should remember is that some kind of nutritional support or meal supervision will be necessary at home, even with patients who have begun eating more independently in a residential setting.
 Changes from one level of care to another are common times for relapse, thus it is never too early to begin planning for the transition to supported eating at home.